 Arizona has a law called the statute of limitations that places a deadline on your ability to bring an injury case to court.
 It is very important to know this deadline, as surpassing it could mean giving up your right to recover compensation forever.
 Typically, the clock on your ability to file a lawsuit starts ticking on the date of your accident.
 If you discover your injuries later, however, due to hidden or delayed symptoms, the clock might not start until the date you discovered or reasonably should have discovered the injury.
 In Arizona, the statute of limitations on a personal injury claim is two years.
 With only rare exceptions, you will have no more than two years from the date of your accident to come forward with a liability suit.
 If you are holding a government entity responsible for your losses, however, you will only have 180 days to submit a formal claim.
 Once you file a formal claim, you will have one year to bring a lawsuit against the government.
 It is important to speak to an injury attorney as soon as possible to make sure you file your injury lawsuit on time.

 Contact a Peoria Personal Injury Attorney Today

-An attorney from The Law Offices of John Phebus can help you through every phase and requirement of your personal injury case in Peoria, Arizona.
+An attorney from The Law Offices of John Phebus can help you, a loved one, or a family member through every phase and requirement of your personal injury case in Peoria, Arizona.
 We have the experience, drive, passion, and resources to craft a strong claim to damages on your behalf.
 Obtain tailored answers to your questions, including whether you have a claim and how much it might be worth, during a free consultation at our local law firm.
-Contact us online or call (623) 847-7117 today to schedule a free case evaluation with a personal injury attorney in Peoria.
+For more information, Contact us online or call (623) 847-7117 today to schedule a free case evaluation with a personal injury attorney in Peoria.